rackerlabs/rackspace-how-to/content/general/change-account-information.md

 Dedicated customers can download the **Primary Contact Change** form in the [MyRackspace Control Panel](https://my.rackspace.com).
 For instructions on how to find the form, see the **Dedicated customers** section of [Change to a new primary contact](/how-to/change-to-a-new-primary-contact).

-If you are the current primary contact for your account, you can update the primary contact information by selecting and editing the **Primary Contact Informtion** in your **Account Settings**.
+If you are the current primary contact for your account, you can update the primary contact information by selecting and editing the **Primary Contact Information** in your **Account Settings**.

-The **Service Transfer** form can be requested from your account manager.
+You request the **Service Transfer** form from your account manager.

 ### All other customers

-All other customers can find links to the forms described in this article log in to the [Cloud Control Panel](http://mycloud.rackspace.com) and select **Account** > **Docs and Forms**.
+All other customers can find links to the forms described in this article log in to the [Cloud Control Panel](http://mycloud.rackspace.com) and selecting **Account** > **Docs and Forms**.

-### Service transfer form requirements
+### Service Transfer form requirements

 The Billing team has strict requirements for processing the Service Transfer form for a Rackspace account.
 Use the following information to have the submission processed quickly and efficiently.